-Megan focuses her practice on environmental, biotechnology, food law and related policy issues.
+Megan serves as co-lead of the firm's Food Safety & Labeling team, focusing her practice on environmental, biotechnology, food law and related policy issues.
 She skillfully guides clients through the complex regulatory landscape of the Environmental Protection Agency (EPA), the Food and Drug Administration (FDA), the U.S. Department of Agriculture (USDA) and analogous state agencies.

-In addition, Megan advises food companies on product labeling and packaging compliance and litigation matters, and regularly works with companies on food safety compliance strategies, including assisting with standard operating procedures, current good manufacturing practices, HARPC and HACCP compliance, supply chain management, product recalls and reportable food registry events, and numerous other compliance issues under the Federal Food, Drug and Cosmetic Act.
+In addition, Megan advises food companies on product labeling and packaging compliance and litigation matters, and regularly works with companies on food safety compliance strategies, including assisting with standard operating procedures, current good manufacturing practices, HARPC and HACCP compliance, supply chain management, product recalls and reportable food registry events, and other compliance issues under the Federal Meat Inspection Act, Federal Poultry Products Inspection Act, and Federal Food, Drug and Cosmetic Act.

 Megan also frequently handles the food safety and environmental aspects of transactions.
 She manages the due diligence process and negotiates terms for contracts, such as purchase and sale agreements and supply chain agreements.